dotherightthing/traktor-live-v2/ni-maschine-mk1/README.md

 * Provides pages of MIDI controls
 * Page and name display on controller
-* Control name displays on controller (text entered into static name fields in template, so labels look like "DEVICE" for Device Parameter 1, 2, 3, etc)
+* Control name displays on controller (text entered into static name fields in template)
 * Control values display as slider positions
+* Unneeded controls can be visually disabled

 **Files:**